 While obtaining my Master’s degree in Counseling back in the 80’s, I was truly fortunate to work with some visionary professors, particularly Jim Beggs, who offered groundbreaking opportunities for exploring guided imagery, breathwork, meditation, stress reduction techniques, and intensive journal work with Ira Progoff’s transpersonal process (see At a Journal Workshop by Ira Progoff).
 During this time (while living in the S.F.
 Bay Area), I read and studied on a wide variety of holistic, eastern, and indigenous philosophies and practices, facilitating a number of groups with teens and adults in a variety of settings.

 I founded and ran The Sanctuary Healing Arts Center in Gilroy, California from 2000 – 2008, where I practiced and taught Reiki, as well as running women’s spirituality groups.
 In 2001, a book that I edited and co-wrote with phenomenal colleagues and friends, The Ways of Spirit: 30 Visionaries Share Philosophies, Paths and Practices.
 While now out of print, copies can still be found through Amazon.com for those who may be interested.

-I have trained four Reiki Master Teachers: Shirley Jantz of Langley, WA, Janice Thomas of Bellingham, WA, and Heidi Merkins and Francine Trevino, both from the SF Bay Area.
-I currently have an intern, Summer Ewart, who is an incredible energy worker.
-It is always an honor and a privilege to share the gifts of Reiki with others.
+I have trained four Reiki Master Teachers: Shirley Jantz of Langley, WA, Janice Thomas of Bellingham, WA, and Heidi Merkins and Francine Trevino from the SF Bay Area, as well as quite a number of Reiki Masters, and practitioners of levels one and two.

 Namaste ~ the spirit in me honors the spirit in you